On this page... (hide)

 - Wax mold block; to prepare a new one, or resurface an old one, see details on preparing wax blocks.

 The Haas CNC machine is located in BDML.
 It is outfitted with a pneumatic pallet chuck which makes it easy to hold a workpiece in a repeatable position.
 The pneumatic chuck is actuated by a foot pedal.
 For most applications, we use a wax block in the vise for machining.
 There is also a pallet with a 12x12" wax surface and a lubricant catching tray if this is used.

 - Open the CNC door.

-- If there is a pallet in the machine, depress the foot pedal and remove the pallet.
+- If the vise pallet is not in the machine, depress the foot pedal and remove the pallet.
 Place it on the shelf with the other pallets.
 Put the vise pallet in the machine while depressing the foot pedal, then make sure it is locked in place.
 Fully open the vise jaw.

-Before micro-machining begins, you have to cut the top surface of the mold with a fly-cutter to remove the old molds.
-It is recommended that the fly cutter be run at 550 RPM and 7 IPM feed.
+Before micro-machining begins, you have to cut the top surface of the mold to remove the old molds.
+There is a program stored in machine memory to do this, O04443.

 - Turn on the machine by pressing the green Power On button.
 Wait for the machine to boot up.